Generative Artificial Intelligence in the Classroom: FAQ’s

-The latest generation of Artificial Intelligence (AI) systems will impact teaching and learning in many ways, presenting both opportunities and challenges for the ways our course instructors and students engage in learning.
+The latest generation of Artificial Intelligence (AI) systems is impacting teaching and learning in many ways, presenting both opportunities and challenges for the ways our course instructors and students engage in learning.
 At the University of Toronto, we remain committed to providing students with transformative learning experiences and to supporting instructors as they adapt their pedagogy in response to this emerging technology.

-While many generative AI systems have recently become available, ChatGPT is currently the most prominent, garnering worldwide media attention.
-This is an AI tool that uses predictive technology to create or revise written products of all kinds, including essays, computer code, lesson plans, poems, reports, and letters.
-The products that the tool creates are generally of good quality, although they can have inaccuracies.
-We encourage you to try the system to test its capabilities and limitations.
+Many generative AI systems have become available, including Microsoft Copilot, ChatGPT, Gemini, and others.
+These AI tools use predictive technology to create or revise written products of all kinds, including essays, computer code, lesson plans, poems, reports, and letters.
+They also summarize text, respond to questions, and so on.
+The products that the tools create are generally of good quality, although they can have inaccuracies.
+We encourage you to try these systems to test their capabilities and limitations.

 Sample Syllabus Statements

-April 2023: The University has created sample statements for instructors to include in course syllabi and course assignments to help shape the message to students about what AI technology is, or is not, allowed.
+Revised April 2024: The University has created sample statements for instructors to include in course syllabi and course assignments to help shape the message to students about what AI technology is, or is not, allowed.
 These statements may be used for both graduate and undergraduate level courses.

 • Input: The legality of the content used to train AI models is unknown in some cases.
 There are a number of lawsuits originating from the US that allege Generative AI tools infringe on copyright and it remains unclear if and how the fair use doctrine can be applied.
 In Canada, there also remains uncertainty regarding the extent to which existing exceptions in the copyright framework, such as fair dealing, apply to this activity.